-Recent planning laws allows a community to add extra planning policies for their own area.
+Planning laws allows a community to add extra planning policies for their own area.
 A Neighbourhood Plan sets out those polices.

+The plan has been delayed for a variety of reasons since the second public consultation event in February 2016 and the situation has changed in a number of respects since then.
 At that time there was concern that the future of the village would be directly affected by the Tandridge District Local Plan.
 A Neighbourhood Plan would have helped protect the village against any adverse effects of planning policy changes as a result of the Local Plan.

 Tandridge District Council published its preferred strategy for the Local Plan in June 2018 which confirms that Dormansland will not be directly affected.
 The village continues to be included in the Green Belt which surrounds it and therefore benefits from the considerable planning protection that such status provides.

 Since February 2016 there have been changes to the situation around three key things that the Neighbourhood Plan was intended to address, these being: